 Bold, curious, and adventurous, ENTPs also love a good debate.

-They find it easy to meet people while traveling and enjoy discussing their observations and beliefs with both fellow tourists and locals.
+They find it easy to meet people while traveling and enjoy discussing their observations and beliefs with fellow tourists and locals.

 ENTJs are decisive and driven.
 They are natural-born leaders and are comfortable being the center of attention.

 If they want to travel the world, they will do everything possible to make this desire come true.
 If traveling in a group, they will take charge of planning for the group.
 They would also like to meet many locals and fellow tourists on the road.
 Shier travelers will often seek out ENTJs to help them meet more people.

 INTJs are passionate about achieving their goals and passions.
 They are intelligent and insightful and are keen observers who are talented at recognizing patterns and systems.